 July – I started my 4 weeks of radiation treatment.
 My birthday came around at the end of the month and again we didn’t feel like celebrating.
 That to me was a major sign that our marriage was in a very bad place.
 I didn’t hide my feelings about it all and explained how I felt about us.
 I was starting to think that I would also die if I stayed.
 He didn’t take any of it well and his treatments aged him 20 years in less than 5 months.

-August – I tried hanging in there with my marriage, it was utterly painful.
+August – I tried hanging in there with my marriage, it was torturous and extremely toxic.
 I ended up my radiation treatment and soon after I made a very hard decision and left our condo and my marriage that was filled with abuse and domestic violence.
 I battled for about 3 weeks with the symptoms from my radiation treatment.
 I’ve never been so tired in my whole life.
 It took a lot out of me!

-September – I filed a “restraining order” (that’s also called an order of protection against domestic violence) against my ex.
-I also asked to be able have my ex move out of our condo and for me to move back.
-I wish I would have filed this back in August so he would have left right away!
+September – I filed a “restraining order” (that’s also called an order of protection against domestic violence) against my husband, who I was now separated from.
+I also asked to be able have my him move out of our condo and for me to move back.
+I wish I would have filed this back in August so he would have had to leave right away!
 I also struggle with my eating disorder and literally fight for my life every day.

 October – I had my day in court and W-O-N!
 I was granted the order and the ability to move back into our condo.
 Half way through the month I happily and proudly moved back in and started to feel at peace fully.
 I am relieved and start to really feel in control of my life.

-November – I celebrate every day even though I am alone, I tell myself at least I am no longer living around someone that abuses me.
-I am calling all of the shots in my life and am making progress towards getting my health back on track.
+November – I celebrate every day even though I am alone, I tell myself at least I am no longer living around someone that terrorized me mentally and emotionally abused me.
+I was calling all of the shots in my life and was making progress towards getting my health back on track.

 December – Every day I remind myself how thankful I am because I fought and beat cancer, I stood up for myself in multiple ways by leaving a very toxic relationship, I had my day in court and realize how grateful I am to still be here and to be alive.